paulbjensen/paulbjensen/posts/2012_07_11_thoughts-on-rails-node-and-the-web-apps-of-today.md

 The rise of the real-time web
 ---

 Following a session on WebSockets presented by Peter Lubbers at Skills Matter, New Bamboo embarked on some WebSockets hacking at a company hack day.
-That hackday project then ended becoming [Pusher](http://pusher.com), and that is the best reason I can give for why all companies should have hack days.
+That hackday project then ended up becoming what is now [Pusher](http://pusher.com), and that is the best reason I can give for why all companies should have hack days.

 At the time it looked fun, but I never imagined it would end up being a big deal.
 I made some fun demos, one of which was brilliant.
 I had made a HTML5 keyboard called [Sweet Music](http://sweetmusicapp.com), and I would play it at 10am every day for the daily standup.
 Then one day I hooked up Pusher to it, so that I could remotely trigger the "waaa" from any web browser.
 Before I left New Bamboo to join AOL, I had left a web browser with Sweet Music open on one of the monitors in the office, and turned off the screen so that no one would notice.
 Come the following Monday when I was no longer there, I opened up my laptop, and pranked the bambinos with Sweet Music, right on time.